 OSHA, in its capacity as an enforcement agency, uses a concept of "de minimis violations" to achieve a similar end.
-OSHA conducts inspections of employers alleged to be in other procedures authorized by Congress for, and otherwise appropriate to, the development of definitive agency statutory interpretations.").
-163 violation of OSHA regulations.165 The regulations explicitly grant inspectors discretion to issue "notices of de minimis violations that have no direct or immediate relationship to safety or health."166 The agency reports that such de minimis violations may be assessed when an employer is technically not complying with a regulation because it is adhering to a more recent version of a standard incorporated by reference into an applicable regulation.
+OSHA conducts inspections of employers alleged to be in violation of OSHA regulations.221 The regulations explicitly grant inspectors discretion to issue "notices of de minimis violations that have no direct or immediate relationship to safety or health."222 The agency reports that such de minimis violations may be assessed when an employer is technically not complying with a regulation because it is adhering to a more recent version of a standard incorporated by reference into an applicable regulation.
 The upside of this approach is that it provides some flexibility to mitigate the harms of an outdated incorporated standard.
 This is particularly important given that employers may need to-and perhaps should-comply with the most up-to-date version of a voluntary consensus standard the agency has incorporated.
 The downside of this approach, however, is that the employer is still cited with a violation, which carries a certain stigma, even if the agency has found the violation "de minimis."
 This is particularly troublesome if the violation was unavoidable because products meeting the older version of the standard are no longer available in the marketplace.
 As another agency noted, too, defining "de minimis" may be controversial depending upon the particular regulatory standard at issue.